This article was written by Brandon Sanders, former Acquisition Marketing Manager at HubSpot.

 You can calculate NPS by:

 Looking for a free feedback survey platform?
-Check out Delighted’s NPS software.
+Check out Delighted’s NPS tool.

 Customer lifetime value (CLTV)